AriFordsham/GHCWiki/semi-tagging.md

         <stack check omitted>
         if([[R2]+type_offset] == 0) goto unevaluated
         if([[R2]+type_offset] > CONSTR_NOCAF_STATIC) goto unevaluated
+        goto evaluated
-          -- If the closure is not a constructor, we enter it goto evaluated
+          -- If the closure type is a constructor we can extract -- the tag directly in label evaluated.
-          -- otherwise we can access its tag
+          -- Otherwise we enter it as usual:
 unevaluated:
         R1 = R2;
         I64[Sp + (-8)] = notcont_info;